fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-We're gonna focus on one of the projects each week
+We're gonna focus on one project each week
+_BUT_
+we don't expect you to be completing one project per week

 ---

-You might not be moving onto that project each week

----

-Take each one as an introduction

----

-And move at your own pace
+Take each one as an introduction, and move at your own pace

----

 Learning to code is a marathon not a sprint
+💛

 ---

 ### Upcoming application deadlines

 - Sunday 26 March for the cohort starting 11 May
-- Sunday 26 July for the cohort starting 14 September
+- Sunday 23 July for the cohort starting 14 September

 ---